Pasłęk

-Pasłęk (/pl/; formerly known in Polish as Holąd Pruski; Preußisch Holland, /de/; Old Prussian: Pāistlauks) is a historic town in northern Poland, within Elbląg County in the Warmian-Masurian Voivodeship.
+Pasłęk (Note: /pl/; formerly known in Polish as Holąd Pruski; Preußisch Holland, /de/; Old Prussian: Pāistlauks) is a historic town in northern Poland, within Elbląg County in the Warmian-Masurian Voivodeship.
 In 2017, the town had 12,298 registered inhabitants.

+The town emerged at the location of a medieval stronghold in the 13th century, and notably was one of the first places of Dutch immigration in present-day Poland.
+Pasłęk contains preserved medieval Gothic architecture, including a town hall and defensive walls, a Gothic-Renaissance castle, and churches in Gothic, Renaissance and Gothic Revival styles.
+It is located near the S7 highway, connecting the Polish capital of Warsaw with the country's chief port city of Gdańsk.